-The only known cause of pleural mesothelioma is asbestos exposure, and the chances of successful treatment for this type of mesothelioma are tragically low.
+Additionally, the only known cause of mesothelioma is asbestos exposure, and the chances of successful treatment for this type of cancer are low.
 Lung cancer tumors, however, can be isolated and treated because of the way they are structured.

 Lung Cancer Versus Mesothelioma

 There is a distinct difference between lung cancer and mesothelioma.
 Tumors in lung cancer tissue are far more common than tumors in the mesothelium.

 Medical specialists are not sure what causes cells to turn cancerous.
 Healthy human cells live and die at a predictable and controllable rate.
 New cells form and divide to replace old cells, and that’s part of healthy growth and stability.

 Occasionally, some cells mutate, defying normal DNA directions, and grow uncontrollably while refusing to die.
 This overgrowth forms tumors.
 Eventually, localized cancer cells find their way into blood vessels or lymph nodes and spread to distant parts of the body.
 This deadly process is called metastasis.

 Lung cancer tumors form on the inner surface of the lung tissue around tiny air sacs called alveoli.
 They can also form in bronchial tubes.
 Regardless of where they originally formed, lung cancer tumors begin as localized growths and are identifiable.
-That makes lung cancer tumors easy to identify and remove or remotely treat before they spread.
+These features make lung cancer tumors easy to identify and remove or remotely treat before they spread.

 Mesothelioma cancer cells are a diffuse malignancy.
 That means they are spread all over the mesothelium and connect through a network of malignant cells rather than in one concentrated spot.

 It is impossible to remove late-stage mesothelioma surgically.
 Radiation and chemotherapy treatments are also less efficient at treating mesothelioma compared to lung cancer.